Kazakh civil society prepares for upcoming UPR

 The new generation of human rights defenders focused on discrimination, freedom of expression, electoral rights and rights of persons with disabilities.

-The deadline for alternative submissions for Kazakhstan’s UPR is 28 March.
 The pre-sessions will take place in September or October 2019.
 The actual review will take place in November 2019.
 You can find more information here.

 Kazakhstan will also be reviewed by several Treaty Bodies in the near future: